kyr0/tone-daw/README.md

 yet, this is not an issue at all.
 It's actually far easier to learn software development, than most people expect.

-Please join our Gitter chat if you'd like to contribute.
-We're more than happy make sure that you're having fun hacking this project.
+Please join our [Gitter chat room](https://gitter.im/tone-daw/community) if you'd like to contribute.
+We're more than happy to make sure that you're having fun hacking this project.

 ## How do I start to hack this project?

 See the setup and build instructions.
+[Coming soon]

 ## Is there any documentation on the architecture?

 Of course, please see the technical documentation.
+[Coming soon]

 ## What tone-daw is NOT